 - 1. Managing trees within the powerline network and the conflict with Endeavour Energy's tree pruning practices and Endeavour's preference for no vegetation under the power network. - 2.
 The ongoing vandalism of trees which has been largely reactive, costly, difficult to manage, and divides the community - 3.
-The community has challenged proposed tree planting on high need foreshore reserves, when private views are perceived to be negatively impacted - 4.
-The current Tree Permit process on private land is overly prescriptive, and often draws strong community response particularly that perception that Council in relation to Council and trees perceived as a negative burden - 5.
+The community has challenged proposed tree planting on high need foreshore reserves, when private views are perceived to be negatively impacted

+- 4. The current Tree Permit process on private land is overly prescriptive, and often draws strong community response particularly that it creates a negative burden and is not consistent with Council's approach to reviewing its own planting of trees. - 5.
 Sourcing appropriate Tree stock for new plantings in the nursery industry has been challenging due to unprecedented demand from other state and local government greening programs and the opportunity of refocussing our own Botanic Gardens nursery to meet this demand.